LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Experiments

-\textbf{Result Analysis.} The “Original” column in Table \ref{tab:realworld_results} summarizes the real-world performance of LaST-R1 before and after RL optimization.
-Overall, the average success rate improves substantially from 52.5\% after SFT warm-up to 93.75\% after RL, demonstrating that our proposed RL method significantly enhances the action robustness of VLA models in real-world settings.
-For the \textit{Insert hexagon block} task, a precise single-arm manipulation, our proposed method boosts the success rate from 45\% to 90\%, highlighting its effectiveness in refining visually guided precision behaviors.
-For the dual-arm tasks, \textit{Open bag zipper} and \textit{Wipe the Vase with a Sponge}, our RL method improves dual-arm coordination and, through continual interaction with the physical environment, enhances performance on contact-rich manipulation tasks.
-Finally, for the \textit{Open bottle cap} task, which requires a nuanced understanding of physical relationship (e.g., the interaction between the cap and the bottle), the performance gain indicates that our post-training strengthens the policy’s ability to model temporally evolving physical interactions.
-Additional visualizations of real-world execution are provided in Appendix \ref{appd:real_v}.
+\textbf{Result Analysis.} The “Original” column in Table \ref{tab:realworld_results} demonstrates the remarkable data efficiency of LaST-R1, where an initial warm-up with only 30 trajectories followed by online RL significantly outperforms the $\pi_{0.5}$ baseline trained with 100 expert trajectories via full supervised fine-tuning.
+Overall, this paradigm boosts the average SR substantially from an initial 52.5\% to a final 93.75\% ($\pm$ 1.25\% std), surpassing the 71.25\% ($\pm$ 4.5\% std) average SR of the baseline $\pi_{0.5}$.
+The standard deviation (std) is computed over three independent runs.
+Specifically, the proposed RL method enhances visually guided precision in single-arm tasks by doubling the success rate of \textit{Insert hexagon block} from 45\% to 90\%, while also improving dual-arm coordination for contact-rich manipulation like the \textit{Open bag zipper} and \textit{Wipe vase with sponge} tasks.
+Furthermore, the dramatic performance surge from 45\% to 95\% in the \textit{Open bottle cap} task indicates that our post-training fundamentally strengthens the policy's ability to model temporally evolving physical interactions.
+More visualizations and real-world execution videos are provided in Appendix \ref{appd:real_v} and the supplementary material.